Meridian Transportation Q&A

 - Ride Your Bike - If you need to travel a greater distance, take your bike.
 Again, it's good exercise, it feels great and it's fun.
 During the dead of winter, bicycling may be difficult, but for the rest of the year a bike is fine.

 - Live Near Your Place of Work or School - If it takes more than 30 Minutes to walk to your workplace or school, perhaps you could move closer.

-- Choose the Closest Destination - When deciding where to dine, shop, or do business, always try to choose the destination closest to your home or office.
+- Choose the Closest Destination - When deciding where to dine, shop, or do business, try to choose the destination closest to your home or office.

 - Form a Car-Share Club - If there are no Car-Share Clubs in your neighborhood, start an informal one with one or more friends.
-If you really only need a car occasionally, you may be able to do without it altogether by saving up your car trips, then borrowing a freind's car for a day and doing all your car trips together.
+If you only need a car occasionally, you may be able to do without it altogether by saving up your car trips, then borrowing a freind's car for a day and doing all your car trips together.
 Alternatively, if you already own a car, offer to share it with someone else as a means of justifying continued ownership.